theodesp/things-I-learned-while-opensourcing/README.md

 * [pytest](https://docs.pytest.org/en/latest/) is the defacto testing framework for python.
 * Pytest with --cov reporting does not work well with PyCharm.
 * You can pass a custom environmnent to [Popen](https://docs.python.org/2/library/subprocess.html#popen-constructor)
+* Windows accepts only strings for env variables.
+Use os.pathsep to enable crossplatform separators.

 [angular-es6-mobx-flux-example](https://github.com/theodesp/angular-es6-mobx-flux-example)
 ---